 Follow the same philosophy, as mentioned earlier, and always keep the weapon in front of you.
 Drawing your arm back will expose yourself to possible injury from a counter attack.
 Then, use precise hits and slashes, if need be, to weaken and overcome your attacker.
 You can also use the hook-like shape of the tomahawk to capture an enemy’s arm or neck and apply an immobilization lock to end the fight quickly.

 If the tomahawk is considered a close-range weapon, then I would put the knife in a category called “last resort.”
 The knife would act as your last line of defense if all other choices failed to stop your attacker.
 If he were able to breach your barriers and come in for a finish, the knife would be there to stop him.

-- Your knife can easily be attached to the end of your walking stick (with duct tape, which is a must for every bug-out supply bag) to create a spear or long-range slashing weapon.
+- Your knife can easily be attached to the end of your walking stick (with duct tape or cord, which are musts for every bug-out bag) to create a spear or long-range slashing weapon.
 This will give you an additional choice for personal protection if and when your ammo supply runs dry.

 - When researching martial art dojos, avoid competition/sport-based schools and focus on only those that teach realistic self-defense techniques.
 Try Japanese Jiu-Jitsu, Krav Maga or Jeet Kune Do.

 - When choosing a staff, there are two schools of thought.
 Some people prefer heavier, stronger oak or hickory staffs, while others choose rattan or white wax wood, which are lighter and more flexible, providing whipping or snapping strikes.
 Handle a few before you buy, and choose what fits your own personal needs.

 Editor’s note: A version of this article first appeared in the Spring 2014 print issue of American Survival Guide.